The Grand Explorer

 Te Anau

-Day 2 – Cruise Milford Sound & explore Fiordland National Park
+Day 2 – Milford Sound & Fiordland National Park

 After waking up in Te Anau, it’s time for the moment you’ve all been waiting for, seeing Milford Sound!
 You’ll have time to appreciate Milford’s undeniable grandeur as we cruise to the mouth of the fiord leading out into the wild Tasman Sea.
 Whether the sun’s shining brightly or the sky’s clouded over, the beauty of Milford Sound never disappoints.
 In a perfect world, it would be raining heavily as that’s when the fiord’s hundreds of waterfalls are at their most powerful.
 Get close enough to feel the spray on your face as the thundering torrents cascade down the vertical rock faces – it’s an exhilarating experience.

-This afternoon we’ll explore some of the shorter walks in Fiordland National Park including the Milford Sound Foreshore Walk, Mirror Lakes, and a stop at the Homer Tunnel to meet the cheeky Kea birds!
+This afternoon we’ll explore several walks in Fiordland National Park including the Milford Sound Foreshore Walk, Mirror Lakes, and a stop at the Homer Tunnel to meet the cheeky Kea birds!

 Tonight we stay at Distinction Te Anau again*